Vartroc/wieder-nix/README.md

 Hello, I'm quite surprised you made it here.
-Well, this repo is just for my personal config and you can do whatever you want with it (see Unlicense).
+Well, this repo is just for my personal config.
+License is GPLv3.
+P.S.
+If you find a bug, it’s probably not my fault... unless it is.

 ## File Structure:
 ```tree